renpy/pygame_sdl2/docs/index.rst

     http://www.pygame.org/docs/

-The list of what has been inplemented can be found in the README:
+The list of what has been implemented can be found in the README:

     https://github.com/renpy/pygame_sdl2